Letters from Lodi

 The only difference between novice wine consumer and a "Master" is that the latter tastes a lot more wine⏤enough to have passed tests to demonstrate he or she can make delineations among the thousands of wines grown and produced around the world.
 Otherwise, you follow the exact same steps when tasting a wine, and use the exact same words when describing it.

 As Yogi Berra might have put it, you can see a lot by looking.
-It is as important to look at a wine as it is to first look at a dish before you eat it because our sense of smell and taste are directly connected to our visual sense.
-For instance, if you see a comfy looking chair, most likely your bottom will thank you for sitting on it.
-If you see a hamburger, you expect something meaty and drippy, and maybe a little crunchy if there’s a fresh leaf of lettuce and sliced tomato in it.
+It is as important to look at a wine as it is to first look at a dish before you eat it because our sense of smell and taste are directly connected to the visual impressions collected by the brain.
+For instance, if you see a comfy looking chair, you know that most likely your bottom will thank you for sitting on it.
+If you see a hamburger, you expect something meaty and drippy, and maybe a mildly crunchy if there’s a fresh leaf of lettuce, sliced tomato or pickle in it.

 By the same token, if you see a white wine, you expect something cool and refreshing.
 Red wines usually get your senses ready to taste something dryer and meatier.
 Sparkling wines typically signal a wine that will most likely taste a little tart and lively with foamy effervescence.